 Knowledge Bureau is certified by the Minister of Employment and Social Development Canada (ESDC) as an educational institution providing courses ( other than courses designed for university credit) that furnish a person with skills for or improve a person’s skills in, an occupation.
 An occupation, for this purpose, is considered to be employment as well as a profession, vocation, or trade.

 Continuing Education/Continuing Professional Development

 Knowledge Bureau also welcomes professionals who seek an academic path to CE/CPD.
-Choose CE Summits (10 hours), Distinguished Advisor Conference (up to 15 hours), or online certificate courses (30 hours for full credit courses).
+Choose CE Summits, Distinguished Advisor Conference, online certificate courses or CE Savvy PD short courses.